Covid-19: Robin Swann calls for NI passport scheme

 He said the Northern Ireland Executive will discuss the proposal on Wednesday.

-Mr Swann's call follows what he said was "high community transmission" of Covid in the past week.
+Mr Swann's call follows what he said was "high community transmission" of Covid and the pressure on hospitals.

 The UUP MLA said ministers will consider which settings may require people to show Covid-19 certificates to gain entry.